CiscoDevNet/intersight-terraform-modules/README.md

 # intersight-terraform-modules

 The Cisco Intersight Terraform provider is available in the Terraform Registry at https://registry.terraform.io/providers/CiscoDevNet/intersight/latest.
 This repository contains example modules that use the provider.
+Additional examples for HyperFlex based deployments are at https://github.com/sandkum5/terraform-intersight-hx-edge-deploy.

 ## Installation and Usage